eriqande/wiwa-popgen/README.md

 breeding and wintering samples.
 Just look at the paper to see where those should be...

 ### Session Info
-After running all of this here is what my R sessionInfo() looks like:
+After running all of the above in R, here is what my R sessionInfo() looks like:
 ```r
 > sessionInfo()
 R version 3.1.0 (2014-04-10)